 Passerelle Simone de Beauvoir Paris – A Bridge of Modern Magic

 Unlike the grandeur of Pont Alexandre III, this bridge is about motion and connection.
 It invites walkers, cyclists, and anyone drawn to its contours to linger and look.
-The Passerelle Simone de Beauvoir isn't just another crossing; it's a celebration of modern Paris, linking people, neighborhoods, and ideas in a sweeping gesture of steel and oak.
+The Passerelle Simone de Beauvoir isn't just a bridge; it's a celebration of modern Paris, linking people, neighborhoods, and history in a sweeping gesture of steel and oak.

 Pedestrian Bridges Over the Seine